 Most schools, particularly in lower income areas like Charles Darwin, simply cannot afford these costs.

-I had the opportunity not only to meet with the Chicago-area program director, Gregary Brown (who will soon join us on The Foundation Podcast), but also to actually tour Charles Darwin Elementary itself.
+I had the opportunity not only to meet with the Chicago-area program director, Gregary Brown (who joined us on The Foundation Podcast), but also to actually tour Charles Darwin Elementary itself.

 I also met with Daniel de los Reyes, the school principal, several student leaders who led our school tour, and some of the program volunteer/mentors.
 I was able to observe these mentors working with kids in the program, and it was exciting to witness this; to see the program in action, to see the magic happening…lives changing right in real time.